 The four-session, year-long program includes:

-- in-depth leadership development;
+- in-depth leadership development

-- team building;
+- team building and networking

 A Sound Investment

 Institutions who nominate a member of their faculty to participate in the Academic Leadership Fellows Program take an important step in developing a promising leader who will be prepared to make significant contributions to:

 - academic pharmacy

 - the Fellow’s career

 Nominating deans invest both financial and personnel resources in the program.
 The dean makes a personal commitment to ensure the program is successful for the nominee by serving as, or designating, a mentor for the Fellow.
 The Dean Mentor from the home institution does NOT officially participate in the ALFP sessions or travel to the meetings.
 The role is to provide additional mentoring and application of what the Fellow has learned and apply the information to local context at the home institution.